jraller/Grunt-Cascade-Examples/README.md

 Grunt-Cascade-Examples
 ======================

-a set of examples and test code for accessing [Cascade Server](http://www.hannonhill.com/) [Web Services](http://www.hannonhill.com/kb/Web-Services/) in [NodeJS](http://nodejs.org/).
+This collection is a set of examples and test code for accessing [Cascade Server](http://www.hannonhill.com/) [Web Services](http://www.hannonhill.com/kb/Web-Services/) in [NodeJS](http://nodejs.org/).

 Right now these calls are being written to target version 7.6.